Nebula Surround scope setup options

 This controls whether color variations should be smoothed in time or not.
 When engaged, color variations is slowed down a bit, which makes overall level transitions more obvious.

 Adds a constant blend amount to the particle.
-This ensures some of the particle is always blended into the image even if its original magnitude is low.
+This ensures some particles are always blended into the image even if its original magnitude is low.

 A low value for this setting has the effect of stabilizing the appearance of particles.
 With large values more of the spectrum dynamics are taken into account, and only peaks mostly come through.